earthly/earthly/docs/docker-images/all-in-one.md

 #### Source Mounting

 Because `earthly` is running inside a container, it does not have access to your source code unless you grant it.
-Unless otherwise specified via `SRC_DIR`, or our target path, this image expects to find a valid `Earthfile` at `/workspace`.
+This image expects to find a valid `Earthfile` in the working directory, which is set by default to `/workspace`.

 #### DOCKER_HOST